 If an employee is committing time fraud, for example, faking timesheets to bill more overtime, then their actions are absolutely illegal.
 Long breaks, using your smartphone, and other ways to shirk are generally not illegal.
 However, there is case law supporting claims by employers who try to get payments reimbursed.

-Is time theft illegal in Canada?
+Is time theft illegal in the US and Canada?

-Is time theft illegal in America?
+Is time theft illegal in the UK?

 Can you go to jail for time theft in Canada?